 Unwind while cruising the South China Sea

 Enjoy a free day as your ship rounds southern Vietnam and continues toward Hue.
-Perhaps you’ll indulge in some spa treatment, do laps in the infinity pool, or meet friends for drinks in the lounge.
+Perhaps you’ll indulge in some spa treatment or meet friends for drinks in the lounge.
 But that’s just the start!

 Discover central Vietnam with your choice of tours